What Does a Coma Feel Like?

 What does a coma feel like?

 Imagine being beaten into a coma by strangers.
-In this hybrid-memoir, Jason Thornberry describes what a coma feels like and what waking up from a coma feels like providing us with a glimpse into those first waking moments.
+In this hybrid memoir, Jason Thornberry answers the question: what does a coma feel like?
+He describes what waking up from a coma feels like providing us with a glimpse into those first waking moments.

 I stood in the middle of the street in my boxer shorts, drunk, kicking passing cars.
 A white Camaro pulled over, and two men got out.
 At least, that is what someone told me.
 When I woke up, I couldn’t remember any of that night or much of the month that came before it.